anees12369/K8-Notes/K8s-Basics/K8s-Architecture.md

 - **kube-scheduler** - Decides which worker node a new pod should run on - Considers: **Available CPU + memory and other rules (affinity, taints, etc.)**

 - **cloud-controller-manager (cloud only)** - Connects Kubernetes to the cloud provider - **Manages: Load balancers, Storage volumes, Networking resources**

+**Worker Nodes**
+---
+- Worker nodes are where your applications actually run.

+**Each worker node contains:**

+- **kubelet** - An agent running on each node which communicates with the master node - Ensures pods are running as instructed - Starts, stops, and monitors containers - `*Run this pod* → kubelet makes it happen.

+- **kube-proxy** - Handles networking - Allows pods to: **Talk to each other, Access services, Manages routing and load balancing inside the cluster**

+- **Pods** - Smallest unit in Kubernetes - A pod: **Wraps one or more containers and is what Kubernetes deploys and manages** - They use the resources (CPU, RAM etc) of the worker node

+**How It All Works Together:**
+---

+1. You deploy an app

+2. kube-api-server receives the request

+3. Scheduler decides where to run it

+4. Controller-manager ensures the desired state

+5. kubelet on the worker node runs the pod

+6. kube-proxy enables networking